DiegoMazo/tlrteqfaf/README.md

 ### The code has almost no comments as I am using a self-documenting code approach, adding comments only when they are truly necessary.
 For example, the comment added in the GameSettingsData.

-## For this test, I used the standVard deck.
+## For this test, I used the stand deck.
 - Numbers (1-10/J/Q/K)
 - Colors (red/black)
 - Suits (♠ Spades, ♥ Hearts, ♦ Diamonds, ♣ Clubs)